JMC1027/JMC1027.github.io/README.md

-# jmc1027.github.io
 Here are some Javascript projects I put together

-My portfolio
+# My portfolio
+My portfolio will answer any questions about my skill set as well as what projects I have completed.

  [https://jmc1027.github.io/]